What is an Employee card?

 At the embassy in the country of origin, however, make sure to reserve a date in advance; some countries may even have a limited number of Employee cards available.

-- Department of the Asylum and Migration Policy at the Ministry of Interior.
-(If you reside in the Czech Republic on the basis of a visa for a residency over 90 days or on the basis of a permission for a residency on a different basis.
+Department of the Asylum and Migration Policy at the Ministry of Interior.
+(If you reside in the Czech Republic on the basis of a visa for a residency over 90 days or on the basis of permission for a residency on a different basis.

 No matter where you are applying for, please make sure all your documents are translated into Czech language and some of the translated documents will most likely require a legalisation and an apostille.